-Students in this course will learn to view the physical world as a physicist and be able to ask the "right" questions to lead them to the discovery of a particle.
-Students will become familiar with the concept of the 'Standard Model', which is the recipe book of physics that takes the particles as ingredients to construct the world as we see it!
+In this course, we will learn to view the physical world as experimental particle physicists and be able to ask the "right" questions that lead them to discover fundamental particles.
+You will become familiar with the concept of the 'Standard Model', which is the "cookbook" of modern physics that takes the particles as ingredients and provides the recipe to construct the world as we experience it!
 We will begin by learning how ancient philosophy led to the concept of "atoms" and eventually to the discovery of protons, neutrons, and electrons.
 Then, we will transition into a discussion of the forces that act on these different particles allowing them to interact.
-This will lead into the discovery of quarks, which will be accompanied by a formal introduction to the Standard Model.
-Finally, we will look at the Large Hadron Collider's discovery of the Higgs boson as an example of modern particle physics.
-By going through the timeline of major particle physics discoveries, students will become familiar with the history of physics as well as with the history of technological innovation.
+This will lead to the discovery of quarks, which will be accompanied by a formal introduction to the Standard Model.
+Finally, we will look at the Large Hadron Collider's discovery of the Higgs boson as an example of a more recent discovery in particle physics.
+By going through the timeline of major particle physics discoveries, you will become familiar with the history of physics as well as the history of technological innovation.

-Prerequisites: The recommended prerequisites for this course include an introductory course in either chemistry or physics.
+The recommended prerequisites for this course include an introductory course in either chemistry or physics.
 Students should be familiar with the atomic model with a nucleus and orbiting electrons.
 It is beneficial to have familiarity with classical mechanics and electrodynamics to further appreciate concepts such as energy and forces, but is not necessary for understanding the course material at face value.

 Online sections of Pre-College courses are offered in one of the following modalities: Asynchronous, Mostly asynchronous, or Blended.
 Please review full information regarding the experience here.